justinethier/husk-scheme/docs/Continuations.markdown

 So CPS is a very natural way to implement continuations if you are fortunate enough to be using a language that can take advantage of this pattern.
 Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports both first-class functions and tail call optimization.

-While researching CPS, one thing that really threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):
+While researching CPS, one thing that threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):

 >CPS is a programming style where no function is ever allowed to return